Also known as

-Two Coloured Caladium, Heart Of Jesus, Elephant Ear, Fancy-Leaved Caladium, Olifantsoor (Afr.)
+Two Coloured Caladium, Heart Of Jesus, Elephant Ear, Fancy-Leaved Caladium, Olifantsoor (Afr.), Angel's wings

-The species Caladium bicolor has been used to breed over 1000 cultivars with striking, often brightly coloured, arrow-shaped foliage.
+Caladium bicolor likes to be in medium light, out of indirect sunlight and kept in high humidity, moist but not damp.
+The plant Caladium bicolor has been used to breed over 1000 cultivars with striking, often brightly coloured, arrow-shaped foliage.
 This plant grows well under the shaded canopies of forests in warm climates.
 It is also found growing along river banks and goes dormant during the dry season.
-Growing popularity as a houseplant.
+Popularly grown as a houseplant, it is favoured for the striking arrow-shaped foliage.

 Harvest fruit/ seeds after flowering period and sow immediately as the seeds don't store very well.